tozd/docker-nginx-proxy/README.md

 If you want any extra configuration for non-HTTPS traffic, you can provide `/ssl/example.com_nonssl.conf` file which will be included for the non-HTTPS configuration.
 Similarly, for extra configuration for the HTTPS site, provide `/ssl/example.com_ssl.conf` file.
 Of course, filenames should match the hostname of your virtual host.

+### Let's encrypt ###

+If you want to enable support for automatic generation of SSL keys using [Let's encrypt](https://letsencrypt.org/) service, and you agree to [Let’s Encrypt Subscriber Agreement](https://letsencrypt.org/repository/), then you can set `LETSENCRYPT_EMAIL` environment variable to your e-mail address when running this image to enable it.
+From then on any container having `VIRTUAL_LETSENCRYPT` environment variable set will get a SSL certificate automatically generated and enabled, and periodically renewed.

+All generated keys together with Let's encrypt authentication keys are stored under `/ssl` volume.

 ## Dynamic resolving of containers ##